 The possession of any weapon without an appropriate licence is unlawful (s 50 Weapons Act 1990 (Qld) (Weapons Act)).
 A range of penalties applies depending on the category and number of weapons involved (e.g. up to a maximum of 13 years imprisonment for unlawful possession of 10 or more weapons where at least five are category D, E, H or R weapons).
 The Queensland Police Service Weapons Licensing branch is the administering agency covering the range of licences that can be sought under pt 2 of the Weapons Act.
 The Weapons Act includes minimum penalties.
-For example, where an unlawfully possessed weapon of certain categories is used in the commission of an indictable offence, the penalty is 18 months served in prison.
-The unlawful possession of a short firearm in a public place also attracts a penalty to be served wholly in prison.
+For example, where an unlawfully possessed weapon of certain categories is used in the commission of an indictable offence, the penalty is 18 months actual custody.
+The unlawful possession of a short firearm in a public place also attracts a one-year penalty to be served wholly in prison.

 Licensed weapon holders will still commit an offence if they carry or discharge a weapon in a public place without reasonable excuse, fail to keep a weapon in secure storage or have physical possession of a weapon whilst under the influence of alcohol or other drugs.
-Shortening of firearms is also an offence.
+Shortening firearms is also an offence.

 Since the sale of a weapon to an unlicensed person is illegal, a licence must be obtained before acquiring a weapon.
-Most licences are not transferable, though some are (e.g. those which are attached to a business which is being sold (s 21 Weapons Act).
+Most licences are not transferable, though some are (e.g. those which are attached to a business which is being sold (s 21 Weapons Act)).